5 Hidden Camping Gems in British Columbia

 Why it matters: East of Chilliwack, this park sits on pristine mountain lake with 298 campsites across four campgrounds—Clear Creek, Delta Grove, Entrance Bay, and Maple Bay.
 Close enough to civilization for easy access, far enough from major highways that most tourists never find it.
 Mountain reflections in still water, forest trails, genuine quiet.

 Pro tip: Delta Grove Campground runs year-round and sits lakeside—ideal for paddlers.
 Book up to four months ahead through BC Parks.
 Camping runs around $35 per night.
 Twenty-five camping cabins available at Maple Bay.
 Hot showers and flush toilets (no hookups).
+Bring a canoe or kayak—rentals at the lake tend to book solid during peak season.
+The fishing remains underrated; rainbow trout and cutthroat respond well to early morning fly presentations along the eastern shore.

 2. Elk Lakes Provincial Park